 - Row height isn't adjustable, but you can wrap text to display more information in each cell.

 - New rows may automatically inherit formatting and formulas due to the auto-fill functionality in Smartsheet.
 Click the Undo icon in the left toolbar immediately after inserting a new row to remove the automated formatting.

-- Click on a cell and begin typing to fill it with data.
+- Click in a cell and begin typing to add data to it.

-- To easily add or edit all cells in a row, open the Edit Row form by clicking the drop-down arrow next to a row's number.
+- To easily add or edit all cells in a row, open the Edit Row form by clicking the drop-down arrow next to the row number.

 To delete multiple consecutive rows, click on the top row's number, scroll down to the bottom, then press the Shift key on your keyboard as you click on the bottom row's number.
 When you release your click, all of the rows in between will be highlighted, and you can click the drop-down arrow next to any highlighted row's number and select Delete Row to delete them all.